jiosephlee/MKS21X-FinalProject/README.md

 Our project is based on the game of Tetris

 The game is played in the same manner of the original.
 Try to stack tetriminoes in a manner to complete and clear a level.
 The more levels you clear, the higher your score!
 But be warned.
 The higher your score, the tougher the game will get!
+If the tetriminos get stacked to high (20 levels high to be exact), you lose.

 The controls are: